Sunday, June 25, 2017

 Sunday, June 11, 2017

-Welcome back, everyone!
-For anyone who has never been to Southern Utah, you're about to get a taste of what it's like here.
 The photos that I have today are a mountain range that I drive by often when traveling on I-15 between St. George, Utah and Cedar City, Utah.
 While driving back home I decided to take a detour and take some pictures.
 I pulled off onto Black Ridge and came across a road that isn't seen on Google maps.
 I figured I'm up for an adventure and decided to take the road.
-I must admit it's somewhat nerve-wracking doing this when I haven't traveled much on to the middle of nowhere.
-Something that I hope to change in my life.
+I must admit it's somewhat nerve-wracking doing this when I haven't traveled much to the middle of nowhere.
+This is something I hope to change in my life.
 I traveled about 5 miles West and took these photos.
 I hope you enjoy them.

 Yes, it's sand.
 Why you ask?
 Why not? 😊